Vikms95/js-top-battleship/_planning/steps.md

 <!-- - Clean code to make it more functional styled -->

+- Create unique function to iterate and separate functions to do the action after iterating

+- Create function to end match

+- Absolute positioned elements take hit

 - Make letter appear one by one on match-info